Fearsome Tales for Fiendish Kids: The Stick Men

 Chico has drawn on the walls with felt tips all his life, despite it annoying his wealthy (described as "Not now!
-Can't you see I'm working?") parents, who frequently point out that they never wanted him anyway as they scold him.
-One day, Chico's mother is horrified to find Chico's stick people and doodled buildings all over his bedroom walls and she and Chico's father ground him for two days, assigning him with yet another apathetic babysitter.
+Can't you see I'm working?") parents, who frequently point out that they never want him anyway as they scold him.
+One day, Chico's mother is horrified to find Chico's stick people and doodles buildings all over his bedroom walls and she and Chico's father ground him for two days, assigning him with yet another apathetic babysitter.
 Chico continues drawing, creating the enchanted land of Fiddle-Dee-Dee with a magical river where a blind sorceress lives in a castle and Knobbly Hobgoblins lurk in the caves.
 The babysitter appears in the doorway and harshly insults Chico's drawing abilities.

 A stick man pulls himself off the wall and introduces himself as Stan after Chico stops screaming, calming him down.
 Other characters jump off the wall, pick up Chico's pens and draw all over every wall as Chico panics.
 Stan is too late to tell Chico to keep quiet as the leader of Knobbly Hobgoblins appears, takes a pen and draws Chico's babysitter with a snake growing out of her mobile phone.
 A scream is heard from downstairs, followed by the sound of the front door slamming shut.
 The hobgoblin draws two crashing helicopters before Chico wipes it out, chasing the hobgoblin away.

 Through magic, Chico is taken to the sorceress' castle and the sorceress expresses gratitude to him and explains that a human living amongst the land of Fiddle-Dee-Dee would make the stick people come to life.
 Although wanting to stay, Chico believes it is his duty to stay with his parents, regardless of their treatment of him, but through the castle window, he sees his furious parents staring at the stick people's mess all over their son's bedroom.
 Chico's father rushes out and returns with a bucket full of soapy water and dumps it against the wall where the castle is drawn, trapping Chico inside Fiddle-Dee-Dee forever.

 The epilogue reveals that Chico lives happily ever after with his new friends in Fiddle-Dee-Dee.
 Its citizens become human, the sorceress regains her sight and Chico's world becomes magical again.
 In the real world, Chico's parents die in a helicopter accident over the sea.
-When their bodies were recovered, their heads had inflated five times larger.
+When their bodies are recovered, their heads have inflated five times larger.